aligenc/Issue-Tracker/README.md

 - IDE: Visual Studio
 - MongoDB management tool: MongoDB Compass

+## Testing
+- The backend API includes unit tests using xUnit and Moq.
+- The tests cover various scenarios to ensure the functionality of the API endpoints.
+- To run the tests, navigate to the test project directory and execute the following command: `dotnet test`.

 ## Contribution
 - Contributions are welcome!
 If you would like to contribute to the project, follow these steps:
   1. Fork the repository.